Updated Aug. 21, 2018

 If you need a hand from a member of our team or want to flag a comment for review, don’t hesitate to send us a message via email or our social accounts.
 We will endeavour to assess flagged comments within two business days of receiving a complaint, and take action if needed

 And as always, we welcome your feedback and your questions on everything we publish.
 These guidelines are a living document and will evolve in response to your feedback, and the needs of our communities.
-Anita Li, our Director of Communities, is keen to hear any suggestions, questions or concerns you may have.
-Get in touch with Anita here.
+Lindsay Sample, our Editorial Director, is keen to hear any suggestions, questions or concerns you may have.
+Get in touch with Lindsay here.